18F/join.tts.gsa.gov/pages/positions/CoE-upcoming-contact-center-optimization-specialist-gs15.md

 The Centers of Excellence (CoE) is an office within TTS that was created to accelerate the modernization of IT to improve the customer experience and reduce legacy IT spending across the government.
 It is made up of five teams: Contact Center, IT Infrastructure Optimization, Data & Analytics, Cloud Adoption, Customer Experience.
-The Contact Center team is looking to hire a Contact Center Optimization Lead.
+The Contact Center team is looking to hire a Contact Center Optimization Specialist.
 Through conducting best practice research, the Contact Center CoE is developing a data-driven strategy leveraging proven practices and lessons learned from both public and private sector organizations.
 The goal is to establish a repeatable methodology to help agencies improve how they deliver services and interact with their citizens.

 **Series & Grade:**
 0301-15